robbtraister/fusion/documentation/migration/readme.md

 Fusion is built with modern web development standards and best practices in mind, so that Feature Pack developers can utilize the skills and knowledge they already have rather than learning a new, proprietary syntax or pattern for building web apps.
 This also means developers are able to benefit from the vast JavaScript ecosystem of developer knowledge and modular code that already exists.

-#### Keep it in the code
+#### Security and immutability

-As much as possible, Fusion attempts to keep values that are necessary parts of your Feature Pack defined in the code itself, not in a user interface or database.
+As much as possible, Fusion attempts to keep critical dependencies of your Feature Pack defined in the code itself, not in a user interface or database.
 This is because values defined in code are:

 - able to use the full power of a programming language to execute logical statements
 - easier to track, version and revert if necessary